TS-HTFA: Advancing Time Series Forecasting via Hierarchical Text-Free Alignment with Large Language Models: Experiments

 \section{Experiments}

-We evaluated our framework on standard time-series forecasting benchmarks, comparing it with state-of-the-art models for both long-term \cref{tab::long-term} and short-term forecasting \cref{tab::short-term}, in line with competitive research \cite{liu2024taming, jin2023time, Wu2022TimesNetT2}.
-Ablation studies (\cref{tab::ablation}) were conducted to assess the impact of individual components.
-All experiments were conducted under uniform settings across models, adhering to established protocols \cite{Wu2022TimesNetT2}, with evaluation pipelines available online\footnote{\url{https://github.com/thuml/Time-Series-Library}}.
+We evaluated our proposed method on standard time-series forecasting benchmarks, comparing it with several state-of-the-art methods for both long-term (as shown in \cref{tab::long-term}) and short-term forecasting (as shown in \cref{tab::short-term}).
+These comparisons were carried out in line with competitive research \cite{liu2024taming, jin2023time, Wu2022TimesNetT2}.
+Additionally, ablation studies (as shown in \cref{tab::ablation}) were conducted to assess the impact of each component.
+All experiments were performed under uniform settings across methods, adhering to established protocols \cite{Wu2022TimesNetT2}, with evaluation pipelines available online\footnote{\url{https://github.com/thuml/Time-Series-Library}}.